Which US States Have Birds on Their Flags?

 US State Flags Featuring the Bald Eagle

-Eight US state flags feature the bald eagle (Haliaeetus leucocephalus).
-All eight arrived at the eagle the same way: a state seal drawn from the Great Seal of the United States, adopted decades later as a state flag.
+Nine US state flags feature the bald eagle (Haliaeetus leucocephalus).
+Most arrived at the eagle through a state seal or coat of arms drawn from the Great Seal of the United States; Iowa is the main layout exception, with the eagle flying across a tricolor.
 For each eagle flag in detail, see US state flags with eagles.

 Illinois

 The Illinois state flag places the state seal on a white background, with the bald eagle perched on a boulder at center — wings raised, clutching a shield bearing thirteen stars and stripes, and a ribbon in its beak reading State Sovereignty, National Union.
-The white field and prominent eagle make Illinois one of the most recognizable seal-flag designs in the country.
 The word 'ILLINOIS' was added in 1970 after a Vietnam War-era petition.
-See the full Illinois bald eagle flag history for the complete design story.
+See the Illinois bald eagle flag history for the design story.

 Iowa